 Bhau Daji Lad Museum is in the busy Byculla area of Mumbai.
 It is next to the botanical gardens and zoo.
 You can reach it in 3 minutes by walk from Byculla railway station, on the east side.
 It opened as Victoria and Albert Museum in 1872.
 It was renamed in 1975 after Dr Bhau Daji Lad who had led its fund-raising campaign.
-The land was donated by David Sassoon, Jewish businessman and philanthropist.
+David Sassoon, Jewish businessman and philanthropist, donated the land.
 Wealthy Indians such as Sir Jamshedji Jeejeebhoy and Jagannath Shankar Sheth were among the patrons.

 The museum building is in European style with high interiors and Victorian pillars.
 The imported Minton tiles and the beautiful ceiling takes one back to the masterly craftsmanship of nineteenth century.
-The place was massively restored between 2000-2009.
+A massive restoration work took place between 2000-2009.
 In 2005, the museum overwhelmed Beijing Palace for the coveted award in conservation: UNESCO’s Asia Pacific Heritage Award for Cultural Heritage Conservation.

-The ground floor of the museum is dominated by a large marble sculpture of Prince Albert.
-It was dedicated by David Sassoon.
+Ground floor of the museum is dominated by a large marble sculpture of Prince Albert.
+David Sassoon dedicated it.
 The dedication is inscribed in five languages at the base of the sculpture.
 The five languages are Marathi, Gujarati, Persian, Hebrew and English.

 At the foot of Prince Albert’s sculpture is a beautiful marble bust of David Sassoon.
 He amassed great wealth in Bombay through cotton trade with China and England.
 He built synagogues, gardens, hospitals, schools and colleges.

-A metal sculpture of a lion can be seen in front of the museum building.
+Visitors can see a metal sculpture of a lion in front of the museum building.

 At the back of the museum is the cafe.
-It is air conditioned and serves cold drinks and snacks.
+It has air conditioning and serves cold drinks and snacks.
 A TV screen in the corner was showing details of the restoration work carried out at the museum.
 Adjacent to the cafe are the washrooms and museum shop.

 The museum is open from 10:00 am to 5:30 pm.
 It is closed on Wednesdays and certain public holidays.
 Entry fee is Rs 10 for Indian nationals.
 Phone: +91 22 2373 1234.